 My business made little or no money.
 Do I still have to file the Annual Report?

-Even if your state of Florida Corporation or LLC received no income or had no business activity, the Annual Report is still required to be filed.
+Even if your state of Florida Corporation or LLC received no income or had no business activity, the Annual Report still needs to be filed.

 What happens if you don’t file the Annual Report on time?